Angola country profile

 It also strengthened the presidency's powers, prompting the Unita opposition to accuse the government of "destroying democracy".

 He appointed his daughter Isabel as chief executive of the state-run oil firm Sonangol in 2016, prompting suspicions that he is establishing a dynasty at a time he is winding down his own career.
+In early 2017 she acquired a controlling stake in the country's largest bank, BFA.

 Isabel has been ranked by Forbes magazine as the richest woman on the continent with a fortune of around $3 billion.